lynnfaraday/aresmush.com/_root/tutorials/config/scenes.md

 ---
+title: Configuring the Scenes System
+layout: page
 tags:
 - config
-title: Configuring the scenes system.
 ---
-# Configuring the Scenes System

 To configure the Scenes plugin: